oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 WebSockets is a modern transport layer technology that establishes a two-way communication channel between a client and a server, perfect for low-latency, high-frequency interactions.
 Websockets tend to be used in collaborative, real-time or event-driven applications, where traditional client-server request-response architecture or long polling would not satisfy requirements.
 Use cases include stock trading and shared dashboard applications .

 In this tutorial, I'll give you a quick overview of the WebSockets protocol and how it handles messages with STOMP.
 Then you'll create an application that uses the WebSockets API to configure a Java/Spring Boot message broker, and authenticate a JavaScript STOMP client during the WebSocket handshake.
-We’ll add some nifty helper frameworks, so the application is actually cool and plays music loops, and also use Okta for authentication and access tokens, rather than building it ourselves.
+We'll add some nifty helper frameworks, so the application is actually cool and plays music loops, and also use Okta for authentication and access tokens, rather than building it ourselves.

 ## The WebSocket Protocol and HTTP